jonas-schievink/lea/README.md

 ## Bitwise operators

-Lua didn't provide bitwise operators until the `bit32` module was added to Lua 5.2.
-Even then, the module only allows accessing 32 bits of individual numbers (as all numbers are stored as floats).
+Lua didn't provide bitwise operators until the `bit32` module was added to Lua 5.2, and has gained "real" bitwise operators with Lua 5.3.

-Lea integrates bitwise operators into the language.
-They will use the tokens `&`, `|`, `~`, `^` to mean "and", "or", "complement" and "xor".
-The bitwise operators will only work on integers.
-This makes Lea more similar to C (and C-inspired languages).
+Lea also integrates bitwise operators into the language.
+They will use the tokens `&`, `|`, `~` to mean "and", "or", and "complement" or "xor" (depending on whether `~` is used as a unary or binary operator).
+The bitwise operators will only work on integers and are compatible to the bitwise operators introduced with Lua 5.3.

-## Power operator

-Lua provides the "power operator" `^`, which raises its left operand to the power of the right operand.
-This makes sense for a language like Lua, which is used in a mathematical context.
-However, the `xor` operation might be used more commonly when the language is used in a programming context.

-Lea replaces the function of the `^` token to mean "bitwise exclusive-or".
-This makes the meaning of `^` more coherent with the added bitwise operators (see above).

 ## Comments

 Like many changes, this change is made to make Lua more similar to C-like languages.
 Instead of introducing comments with `--` or `--[[` (for multiline comments), Lea will use C's comment style: `//` and `/*`, `*/`.

+Comments are not yet included in the AST, but when they are, a Lint will warn if Lua-style comments are used in Lea code.

 ## Distinct array type